JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 Now let's try using the _errorHandler_ middleware.

-Edit app.jsto include the middleware and generate the error:
+Edit app.js to include the middleware and generate the error:

     var http = require('http');
     var express = require('express');